2025 Spring (mid-January start) Semester

 Your personal statement should be written in your own words and limited to 2-3 pages on a topic of your choice that will provide additional insight into your qualifications and interests.
 While there is no required topic, if you are unsure of a topic, you may consider sharing:

-Please include all employment, publications, any substantive extra-curricular activities, and community service.
+Please include all employment, publications, any substantive extra-curricular activities, and community and volunteer service.

 Character & Fitness